Megawatt Charging System: Design requirements

 MCS is intended for Class 6, 7, and 8 commercial vehicles, initially with a primary focus on large trucks and buses, but potential MCS applications to the Aeronautics industry (e-VTOL, e-Planes, etc...) and Marine Industry (Tug-boats, e-Ferries, River Cargo vessels, etc...) exist.
-For road vehicles, the vehicle inlet should be placed on the driver's side of the vehicle (left side in North America), between the front and rear axles.
+For road vehicles, the vehicle inlet should be placed on the left side of the vehicle (driver's side in North America), between the front and rear axles.

 A CCS Combo 1/Combo 2/SAE J3068 or ChaoJi inlet may also be fitted to the vehicle for compatibility and AC charging.
 Black & Veatch have designed prototype layout requirements for vehicle charging lanes.